WITHOUT ENOUGH GIRLS—WHAT WILL LITTLE BOYS DO?

 Dowry victim Roopa

-Selective Sex abortion is illegal in India, but they have neglected enforcing the law for far too long.
+Selective sex abortion is illegal in India, but they have neglected enforcing the law for far too long.
 Now their obsession with little boys has created an imbalance between the sexes that has led to other social consequences.
 In some areas, the boys already outnumber the girls by as much as two to one.
-And while the Indian people are known as being naturally warm and kind, who knows what changes might take place in their behavior as a result of having too many young men without brides to nurture them and occupy at least some of their time, which is the opposite of what's taking place in China.
+And while the Indian people are known as being naturally warm and kind, who knows what changes might take place in their behavior as a result of having too many young men without brides to nurture them and occupy at least some of their time.
+Female suicide rates among young women in India are similar to China and these two countries combined account for roughly 50 percent of female suicides for the entire world.

 Indian bride on her wedding day